 Read mode is set when the "00h" and "30h" commands are issued to the Command register.
 Between the two commands, a start address for the Read mode needs to be issued.
-After initial power on sequence, "00h" command is latched into the internal command register.
-Therefore read operation after power on sequence is executed by the setting of only five address cycles and "30h" command.
-Refer to the figures below for the sequence and the block diagram (Refer to the detailed timing chart.).
+After the initial power on sequence, "00h" command is latched into the internal command register.
+Then the Read operation after the power on sequence is executed by the setting of only five address cycles and "30h" command.
+The sequence and the block diagram are shown below (Refer to the timing chart for detail).